wiard/punkbank/README.md

-### The Legacy
+### The Legacy of the ECH Remote Control

 As the Bitcoin universe expands, the tales of the psychots and their flying saucers will continue to inspire.
 They are a vivid reminder of the power of innovation, the importance of security, and the boundless potential of a world built on the principles of decentralization and trust.

 In this world, the psychots fly on, ever vigilant, ever daring, piloting their UTXOs through the endless sky of the Bitcoin network, writing the story of a digital revolution, one transaction at a time.

 <img width="332" alt="Drawing-496 sketchpad (3)" src="https://github.com/wiard/punkbank/assets/900114/e273d1d4-f9a4-4e1a-83be-42b01bfff2ad">

-In the vast expanse of the Bitcoin universe, a peculiar yet fascinating phenomenon unfolds, where Unspent Transaction Outputs (UTXOs) transform into flying saucers, piloted by an eclectic group of entities known as psychots.
+In the vast expanse of the Bitcoin universe, a peculiar yet fascinating phenomenon unfolds, where Unspent Transaction Outputs (UTXOs) are the flying saucers, piloted by an eclectic group of entities known as psychots.
 This is the story of the Bitcoin world, a place where the rules of physics are bent by the sheer force of cryptography and digital innovation.

 ### The Flight of the Psychots